Pages

 John Candy's domineering mother

 Maureen O'Hara was married three times.
-In 1939, at the age of 19, O'Hara secretly married Englishman George H. Brown, a film producer, production assistant and occasional scriptwriter, who she had met on the set of Jamaica Inn.
+In 1939, at the age of 19, O'Hara secretly married Englishman George H. Brown, a film producer, production assistant and occasional scriptwriter, whom she had met on the set of Jamaica Inn.
 The marriage was annulled in 1941.

 In later life, Maureen O’Hara married her third husband, Brigadier General Charles Blair.
 The couple lived in the US Virgin Islands, where he operated an airline.
-He died in a plane crash in 1978 and O’Hara took over management of the airline, which she eventually sold.
+He died in a plane crash in 1978, and O’Hara took over management of the airline, which she eventually sold.
 “Being married to Charlie Blair and travelling all over the world with him, believe me, was enough for any woman,” she said in 1995.
 “It was the best time of my life.”

 O'Hara remained retired from acting until 1991, when she starred in the film Only the Lonely (Chris Columbus, 1991), playing Rose Muldoon, the domineering mother of a Chicago cop played by John Candy.
-Ronald Bergan in his obituary in The Guardian: "she acted everyone else off the screen, a reminder of just how much the cinema had missed her."
+Ronald Bergan in his obituary in The Guardian: "She acted everyone else off the screen, a reminder of just how much the cinema had missed her."
 In the following years, she continued to work, starring in several made-for-TV films.

-Her autobiography, 'Tis Herself, was published in 2004 and was a New York Times Bestseller.
-In 2005 she moved back to Ireland, settling in her house on a 35-acre estate, Lugdine Park, in west Cork, which she had bought with Blair in 1970.
-In 2012 she returned to the US to be closer to her family as her health declined.
+Her autobiography, ''Tis Herself', was published in 2004 and was a New York Times Bestseller.
+In 2005, she moved back to Ireland, settling in her house on a 35-acre estate, Lugdine Park, in West Cork, which she had bought with Blair in 1970.
+In 2012, she returned to the US to be closer to her family as her health declined.
+She was never nominated for an Oscar, instead being given an honorary award in 2014.
+After accepting her statuette from a wheelchair, the then 94-year-old star protested when her speech of thanks was cut short.
+Maureen O'Hara died in her sleep at home in Boise, Idaho.
+She is survived by her daughter, Bronwyn, and by a grandson and two great-grandchildren.

 Trailer for Jamaica Inn (Alfred Hitchcock, 1939).
 Source: Cohen Film Collection (YouTube).